Are there male and female natural aphrodisiac products that really work? Is this concept a myth or reality?

 Improved sensation of genital organs

-Potent herbal aphrodisiac extracts in the formula are ashwagandha, catuaba, cnidium, damiana, eurycoma, herba cistanches, horny goat weed, maca herb, muira puama, passion flower, rhodiola, tongkat ali, tribulus and yohimbe bark.
+The potent herbal aphrodisiac extracts in Passion Rx include ashwagandha, catuaba, cnidium, herba cistanches, horny goat weed, maca, muira puama, passion flower, rhodiola, tongkat ali, tribulus and yohimbe.
+A version of Passion Rx without yohimbe is also available.

 Is there such a thing as an aphrodisiac